Nomad List

 • Special Promotions: He occasionally offered discounts on Nomad List membership, especially around holidays or special events, which he promoted via social media and email marketing.

-What is the growth strategy for Nomad List?
+What was the growth strategy for Nomad List and how did they scale?πŸ”—

 His approach to growing his businesses, particularly Nomad List and Remote OK, can be outlined through a series of strategic steps and philosophies he adopted over time: